 Light, nutty and moist – these gluten free muffins will have you coming back for more!

-Happy 1st Day of Fall!
-In honor of the Bob’s Red Mill giveaway I am hosting, I decided to create my first ever gluten-free muffin recipe.
+I decided to create my first ever gluten-free muffin recipe.
 Although I don’t follow a strict GF diet, I have been intrigued by almond flour for quite awhile which just so happens to be the ideal wheat alternative for baking.
 Added bonus?
 Almond flour is loaded in health benefits: